sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 The lsif-server and lsif-worker were still run together in the [same container](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@7443d5f7bcbe0ec038a2f2602aec34558f79284c/-/blob/cmd/lsif-server/Dockerfile).
 As an easy way to enable multiple workers without changing the container orchestration, we decided to [prefork](https://stackoverflow.com/questions/25834333/what-exactly-is-a-pre-fork-web-server-model) the worker.

-This was a rudimentary way to scale, as overall resource use is still constrained by the single container and there is no isolation between worker processes (meaning runaway memory use in one can cause starve out all the others in the container), but this worked well enough for the time being.
-This change also helped us get resolve some issues with LSIF processing on [Sourcegraph.com](https://sourcegraph.com), which was suffering from [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
+This was a rudimentary way to scale, as overall resource use was still constrained by the single container and there was no isolation between worker processes (meaning runaway memory use in one can starve out all the others in the container), but this worked well enough for the time being.
+This change also helped us resolve some issues with LSIF processing on [Sourcegraph.com](https://sourcegraph.com), which was suffering from [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).

 ![architecture diagram](https://storage.googleapis.com/sourcegraph-assets/lsif-arch-6.png)